bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 I made a point of making use of as many of these streams as made sense, so you'll see a lot of informational output, a handful of error outputs, no warning outputs, and one data output.

 I chose to keep the data output simple and just send a flat dictionary with keys for the number of games played and the outcomes of each strategy as a number of games won, and a percentage of games won.
-I could of course have chosen to make the data structure as complex as I liked, but since the point of the data structure is to make the information available to other commands or scripts rather than humans I decided not to get carried away (this time).
-I didn't even go to the extra effort of making the dictionary an ordered dictionary, though PowerShell does support those for situations where the order of the keys on a dictionary is important to you.
+I could of course have chosen to make the data structure as complex as I liked, but since the point of the data structure is to make the information available to other commands or scripts rather than humans, I decided not to get carried away (this time).
+I didn't even go to the extra effort of making the dictionary an ordered dictionary, though PowerShell does support those for situations where the order of the keys in a dictionary is important to you.

 ### Running the Script